AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/quickinsight.md

 >
 >**[!UICONTROL Quick Insights]** is currently in beta testing and not generally available to all Adobe Analytics customers yet.

-[!UICONTROL Quick Insights] provides guidance for non-analysts and new users of Analysis Workspace to learn how to answer business questions quickly and easily.
+[!UICONTROL Quick Insights] provides guidance for non-analysts and new users of [!UICONTROL Analysis Workspace] to learn how to answer business questions quickly and easily.
 It is also a great tool for advanced users who want to answer a simply question quickly without having to build a table themselves.

-When you first start using this Analysis Workspace, you might wonder what visualizations would be most useful, which dimensions and metrics might facilitate insights, where to drag and drop items, where to create a segment, etc.
+When you first start using this [!UICONTROL Analysis Workspace], you might wonder what visualizations would be most useful, which dimensions and metrics might facilitate insights, where to drag and drop items, where to create a segment, etc.

-To help with this, and based on your own company's usage of data components in Analysis Workspace, [!UICONTROL Quick Insights] leverages an algorithm that will present you with the most popular dimensions, metrics, segments, and date ranges your company uses.
+To help with this, and based on your own company's usage of data components in [!UICONTROL Analysis Workspace], [!UICONTROL Quick Insights] leverages an algorithm that will present you with the most popular dimensions, metrics, segments, and date ranges your company uses.

 [!UICONTROL Quick Insights] helps you

-* Properly build a data table and accompanying visualization in Analysis Workspace.
+* Properly build a data table and accompanying visualization in [!UICONTROL Analysis Workspace].
-* Learn the terminology and vocabulary for basic components and pieces of Analysis Workspace.
+* Learn the terminology and vocabulary for basic components and pieces of [!UICONTROL Analysis Workspace].
-* Do simple breakdowns of dimensions, add multiple metrics, or compare segments easily within a Freeform table.
+* Do simple breakdowns of dimensions, add multiple metrics, or compare segments easily within a [!UICONTROL Freeform table].
 * Change or try out various visualization types to find the find tool for your analysis quickly and intuitively.

 ## Basic key terminology